sandialabs/barcs/README.md

 ## Description

 This repository contains the source code for (and results from) a Python program called `barc` whose purpose is to enumerate and categorize the possible BARCS functional elements having two internal states and up to three I/O ports.
 It takes a few hours to run.
 Complete output from the program is in the file `RESULTS.txt` and the results are summarized in `SUMMARY.txt`.
+Results are discussed in reference [4] below.

 ## References